 Eastern Grey Kangaroo: Controlled Native Species Management Plan

-The Conservator for Flora and Fauna is preparing a controlled native species management plan for the Eastern Grey Kangaroo.
+The Conservator for Flora and Fauna has prepared a controlled native species management plan for the Eastern Grey Kangaroo.
 The plan looks at kangaroo welfare, managing interactions between humans and kangaroos, managing kangaroo densities and managing captive populations.
 Community consultation on the draft closed on 24 March 2017.
 The final plan was released on 11 May 2017.

 Our lowland grasslands and woodlands no longer contain the large predators that were present historically.
 In the absence of these predators, kangaroo populations can get out of balance with their environment.
 Heavy grazing by kangaroos endangers other animal and plant species in these areas, including some endangered species and can lead to starvation among the kangaroo populations in times of drought.
 Heavy grazing can also impact on rural land.

 Because of these impacts, the ACT Government has declared the kangaroo a ‘controlled native species’ under the Nature Conservation Act 2014.
-This declaration paves the way for the Conservator for Flora and Fauna to prepare a ‘Controlled Native Species Management Plan’.
+This declaration paved the way for the Conservator for Flora and Fauna to prepare a ‘Controlled Native Species Management Plan’.

 About the plan

-The draft management plan updates the current, 2010 Kangaroo Management Plan with recent research, legislation and the latest codes of practice.
+The management plan updates the 2010 Kangaroo Management Plan with recent research, legislation and the latest codes of practice.

 It describes the Eastern Grey Kangaroo, its habitat, its role in the ACT and its environmental, economic and social impacts.
-It outlines how the ACT Government manages the environmental, economic and social impacts of kangaroos in grassy ecosystems in nature reserves and on National Land and rural land.
+It outlines how the environmental, economic and social impacts of kangaroos in grassy ecosystems in nature reserves and will be managed on different types of land.